znly/rules_go/README.md

     )
     ```

-* Inside your project, you can use this library by declaring a dependency
+* Inside your project, you can use this library by declaring a dependency on
+  the full Bazel name (including `:go_default_library`), and in the .go files,
+  import it as shown above.

     ```bzl
     go_binary(